 - Conversion by a bailee,

 The most commonly charged theft offenses in the Dallas / Fort Worth Metroplex can include:

-As defined in section 31.07 of the Texas Penal Code, an individual can be charged with unauthorized use of a vehicle if they intentionally or knowingly operate another person’s car, motor vehicle, boat or airplane without their consent.
+As defined in section 31.07 of the Texas Penal Code, an individual can be charged with unauthorized use of a vehicle if they intentionally or knowingly operate another person’s car, motor vehicle, boat, or airplane without their consent.
 This offense is also commonly known as auto theft or carjacking.
-This offense can result in conviction for a state jail felony.
+This offense can result in a conviction for a state jail felony.

 According to section 29.03 of the Texas Penal Code, an individual can be charged with aggravated robbery if they commit a robbery offense and: